auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 What about the terminal goals themselves?
 Can they be evaluated like the instrumental goals?

 Imagine a game of Go where one player does not want to win.
 Their entire strategy is based around making interesting patterns with the pieces.
 They care nothing about capturing territory.
 They may play according to the rules and turns, but it is obvious they aren't playing with the game's goal in mind.
 Can we say this person is wrong once we know their end goal?
 Their actions are taken to maximize their end goal.
 With their system of evaluation their actions are rationally implied.
 From the perspective of the opponent aiming to win Go this is a poor strategy which is easily predicted and countered.
-However, the perspective of the interesting pattern maker is they are making an unattractive pattern.
+However, the perspective of the interesting pattern maker is their opponent is making an unattractive pattern.

 Terminal goals can only be criticized when treated as instrumental goals.
 To evaluate a goal or state of events we must have some criteria to compare.
 Often when we judge another person's end goals we believe there is a contradiction with other competing terminal goals.
 We have all kinds of evolved goals and our needs change the urgency to reach a desired state.
 Once the terminal goal is at least temporarily fixed, we can evaluate action sequences and instrumental goals in relation.
 Often moral disagreements are between a group morality and an individual morality.
 What is best for an individual is not always best for the group and vice versa.